 Gather the ingredients.

 Rinse the pumpkin seeds under cold running water.
-Put them in a bowl of cold water and swish them around to remove any pieces of pulp clinging to the seeds.
-Drain well.
+Swish them around to remove any pieces of pulp clinging to the seeds.
+Drain.

 Spread the seeds out onto a kitchen towel to dry.
 Don't use paper towels to dry the seeds; they will stick.